There was a time rice was the only grain in town. Not anymore.

 Most rice contains an unwanted ingredient: arsenic.
 Arsenic is an element found in air, water, and soil.

 According to the Environmental Protection Agency, inorganic arsenic is a human carcinogen.
 Human exposure often happens through food.
-The Food and Drug Administration (FDA) indicates that rice absorbs arsenic more easily than other foods.
+Rice absorbs arsenic

 Rice and quinoa can both be part of a healthy lifestyle.
 White rice is great if you’re recovering from a stomach bug.
-But brown rice is a healthier choice overall, mostly because the fiber helps prevent blood sugar spikes.
+The extra fiber in quinoa and brown rice helps prevent blood sugar spikes.
+White rice is best enjoyed when accompanied by fiber-rich vegetables, unless you are on a low-fiber diet.